Admission and enrollment

 - Certified copies of your university and pre-university diplomas (plus English transcripts)

-- One of the following: Your Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE), or your TOEFL or IELTS English-language test results.
-The score must be at least 600 for the paper-based version or 100 for the internet-based version.
-For the IELTS test the score should at least be 7.0.
+- Your TOEFL English-language test (the score must be at least 600 for the paper-based version or 100 for the internet-based version).
 For more extensive information: Check the website http://www.toefl.org/ or http://www.ielts.org/

 - A copy of your passport